gurditsingh/hydeout/_posts/test.md

  - In dev/qa/prod environment we have edge node and one big cluster which can be on-prem or cloud.
  - First user need to copy all the artifacts like **job**(means java, scala jar ), **files** (can be input files or config files), third party **library** to cluster or edge node.
  - Next from edge node run the job by spark submit.
-By using spark submit parameters user can submit or the job on cluster
+By using spark submit parameters user can submit the job on cluster
  - Spark provides the common utility like spark-submit to run the job/application on cluster.

  **Example :**